 As in the US, gifts were homemade due to restrictions and the National Savings Committee discouraging impractical spending.
 Ways to support the war effort were promoted, and those who chose to give presents had to wrap the items in old newspaper, as there were limits on how paper could be used.
 To ensure the children of servicemen received gifts, the YMCA delivered thousands of pounds worth of presents.

-Christmas dinners looked and tasted different than those served prewar.
-As in the US, families saved ration coupons for the big day, and those unable to do so replaced old favorites with “mock” food.
-Typically made of vegetables and non-rationed meat, these included a mock black treacle made from gravy powder and golden syrup, as well as ox heart, which was the same approximate size as turkey and could be carved in the same way.
+Christmas dinners looked and tasted different than those served pre-war.
+As in the US, families saved ration coupons for the big day, and those unable to do so replaced old favorites with “mock” foods.
+Typically made of vegetables and non-rationed meat, these included a mock black treacle made from gravy powder and golden syrup, as well as ox heart, which was the same approximate size as turkey and could be carved in much the same way.